 The Buddhist temples are called Wats, which is why all of the temples in the list is called ‘Wat’ and then the name, they also have a less formal, more ‘tourist friendly’ name too which are the commonly used on most tourist maps and signs.

-Self-guided tour of the Best Temples in Bangkok
+Self-guided Vs Guided tour of Best Temples in Bangkok

 Map of the must see Temples in Bangkok Self -Guided Tour